fi-muni-statnice/masters-security/_pages/information_security/question-04.md

 {: .block-tip}

 #### Proof
-> Consider a $d$-ary tree in which every inner node has $d descendants.
+> Consider a $d$-ary tree in which every inner node has $d$ descendants.
 Each edge represents a choice of a code alphabet symbol at a particular position. **Each codeword is represented by a node** (does not hold the other way) and the path from the root to a particular node (codeword) specifies the codeword symbol.
 The prefix condition implies that no codeword is an ancestor of another codeword on the three.
 >
 > Let $l_{\max} = \max\set{l_1, l_2, \dots, l_m}$.
 Consider all nodes of the tree at the level $l_{\max}$.
 A codeword at level $l_i$ has $d^{l_{\max} - l_i}$ descendants at level $l_{\max}$.
 Sets of descendants of different codewords must be disjoint and the total number of nodes in all these sets must be at most $d^{l_{\max}}$.
 Summing over all codewords we have
 >